linkai-aries-ma/MeetSphere/docs/main.typ

 == P3 Running Instructions

 #text(blue)[The website is deployed at https://meet.hydev.org/.
-You can either access the website there or run it locally with the following instructions.]
+This site is deployed on my home lab server with docker.
+You can either access the website here or run it locally with the following instructions.]

 #text(blue)[To run this project in a deployment environment, please #link("https://docs.docker.com/engine/install/")[install Docker and Docker Compose].
 If you're using Ubuntu, you can install Docker and Docker Compose with the following commands:]